 To strengthen and preserve your muscle mass, peanut butter is a great choice and one that’s packed with magnesium and potassium too.

-The ideal time to have your pre-workout meal is between 30 minutes to 2 hours before your workouts.
-You can spread 1 tbsp of peanut butter on your whole wheat bread before exercising or make a small sandwich, with adding other ingredients too.
+When it comes to how much peanut butter before a workout is ideal, you can spread 1 tbsp of peanut butter on your whole wheat bread before exercising or make a small sandwich, adding other ingredients too.

 If you’re avoiding gluten, you can eat an apple/pear/banana and 2 tbsp of peanut butter.